sunderra/MachineLearning/README.md

 C:/Users/sunde/AppData/Local/JetBrains/PyCharmCE2024.2/demo/PyCharmLearningProject/venv/Scripts/python.exe

-I has its own set of packages.
+It has its own set of packages.
 The file "requirements.txt" should have specific packages required for streamlit operation specified as:

 <package name>==<version number>